openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 }
 ~~~

+The above pipeline defines a number of stages to build and deploy the Catalog service code in the
+development environment:

+* _Verify_: run the tests and verify the code works
+* _Build JAR_: build the Catalog service JAR file
+* _Build Image_: build a container image using the Catalog service JAR file
+* _Deploy_: deploy the new Catalog container image into **Catalog DEV** environment

 Commit the `Jenkinsfile` in to the git repository by right-clicking on the catalog in the project
 explorer and then on **Git** > **Commit**.